MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. Now let's try with some of our own images.
 Select [**https://aka.ms/mslearn-detect-faces**](https://aka.ms/mslearn-detect-faces) to download **detect-faces.zip**.
 Then open the folder on your computer.

-1. Upload **store-camera-1.jpg** (shown below) and review the face detection details that are returned.
+1. Locate the file named **store-camera-1.jpg**; which contains the following image:

     ![An image of people in a store.](./media/create-face-solutions/store-camera-1.jpg)

+1. Upload **store-camera-1.jpg** and review the face detection details that are returned.

+1. Locate the file named **store-camera-2.jpg**; which contains the following image:

+    ![An image of more people in a store.](./media/create-face-solutions/store-camera-2.jpg)

 1. Upload **store-camera-2.jpg** and review the face detection details that are returned.

-    ![An image of more people in a store.](./media/create-face-solutions/store-camera-2.jpg)

-1. Upload **store-camera-3.jpg** and review the face detection details that are returned.
+1. Locate the file named **store-camera-3.jpg**; which contains the following image:

     ![An image of people in a store with a plant obscuring a face.](./media/create-face-solutions/store-camera-3.jpg)

+1. Upload **store-camera-2.jpg** and review the face detection details that are returned.
+Notice how Azure AI Face can detect faces that are partially obscured.

 In this exercise you have explored how Azure AI services can detect faces in images.
-You have seen that AI services can detect faces despite being partially obscured.
 If you have time, feel free to try the sample images or some of your own images.

 ## Clean up